TRS-80 Model 100: Data storage

-The computer's available form of mass storage is the port for a cassette audiotape recorder, which is reportedly finicky and unreliable.
-Several attempts to read a tape may be required, along with adjustment of the volume setting.
+The computer included a port to connect a cassette audiotape recorder for storage of data and programs.
+Programs written in BASIC could load and save data and programs to the cassette device.
+Control was provided to start and stop the tape, but the operator would have to manually put the cassette recorder into "record" or "play" mode as needed.

-A popular alternative was the Tandy Portable Disk Drive (TPDD), introduced in late 1985, an RS-232 serial device capable of storing 100 KB of data FM-encoded on a 3.5-inch single-sided double-density diskette; this drive is identical to the Brother FB100 drive for knitting machines.
+A popular alternative is the Tandy Portable Disk Drive (TPDD), introduced in late 1985, an RS-232 serial device capable of storing 100 KB of data FM-encoded on a 3.5-inch single-sided double-density diskette; this drive is identical to the Brother FB100 drive for knitting machines.
 A second version, the TPDD2, can store up to 200 KB.

 A Disk/Video Interface expansion box was released in 1984, with one single-sided double-density 180 KB 5-1/4 inch disk drive and a CRT video adapter.
-This allowed the Model 100 to display 40 or 80 column video on an external television set or video monitor.
-One empty drive bay permitted the installation of a second disk drive.
+This allows the Model 100 to display 40 or 80 column video on an external television set or video monitor.
+One empty drive bay permits the installation of a second disk drive.

 Another popular form of data backup was that of file transfer to a desktop computer, via either the modem connected to a telephone line, or the RS-232 serial port connected to a null modem cable.
-The built-in TELCOM firmware made this a convenient option.
-The TRS-80 Model 4's TRSDOS 6 operating system included a utility called TAPE100 that used the Model 4's cassette port to read and write tapes created by a Model 100, the data of which were stored in TRSDOS disk files.
+The built-in TELCOM firmware makes this a convenient option.
+The TRS-80 Model 4's TRSDOS 6 operating system includes a utility called TAPE100 that uses the Model 4's cassette port to read and write tapes created by a Model 100, the data of which are stored in TRSDOS disk files.
 Also because TRSDOS 6 included a communications application (COMM/CMD), the Model 100 proved a popular "peripheral" for the Model 4 customer.

 A bar code reader wand was also offered.